IKIM-Essen/uncovar/docs/consumer-guide/index.md

 # Consumer Guide

-This section of the documentation is focused on data interpretation.
-Its target group consists of virologists, epidemiologists or other scientists.
-In general, guidance for interpreting the results produced by UnCoVar is provided.
+This section of the documentation is focused on data interpretation, targeting virologists, epidemiologists and other involved scientists.
+General guidance for interpreting the results produced by UnCoVar is provided

 - [Highlights](installation.md)
 - [Understanding the Report](report-structure.md)